putyourlightson/craft-blitz/README.md

 # Blitz Plugin for Craft CMS 3

-The Blitz plugin provides intelligent full page caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).
+The Blitz plugin provides intelligent static page caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).

 - Reduces server response time (TTFB) and load on the server significantly.
 - Makes your site available even when performing updates and maintenance.